tdwg/ac/historical/ac-2019-annual-report.md

 ## Activities:
 The ACMG makes extensive use of its GitHub [issues tracker](https://github.com/tdwg/ac/issues) to track issues, pending proposals, and meeting annoucements.
 Anyone who watches the group's repository can be automatically notified when changes occur on the tracker.
 To see what items are currently pending before the group, visit the tracker.

 The work of the ACMG has taken place primarily through a series of online meetings.
-Although open to the public and advertized through the group's communication system, no meetings were attended by anyone other than core members.
+Although open to the public and advertised through the group's communication system, no meetings were attended by anyone other than core members.
 The group held three meetings during the year and the notes from those meetings are publicly viewable on the [historical documents](../) page.

 ## Accomplishments: